hiba-wajeeh/2026-Tech-Internships-Australia/README.md

 2. Create a new branch
 3. Add or update internship info in `INTERNSHIPS.md`
 4. Open a **Pull Request**
-5. Wait for review and approval (maintainers will merge it)
+5. Wait for review and approval

 **See [CONTRIBUTING.md](CONTRIBUTING.md) for full guidelines.**